 Jos Bastiaans, director of Netherlands-based textile print specialist Print Unlimited, has been involved in digital textile printing since it was merely an idea.
 He worked as a development and software engineer at Océ Netherlands before joining Stork, where he was part of team that developed the first inkjet plotter for textiles back in 1989.
 During the 1990s Stork set up a commission printing operation, which in 1999 became Print Unlimited.
 When this operation was hived off in a management buyout at the end of 2003, Bastiaans led the executive team responsible.
 And there he’s been ever since, so what he doesn’t know about textile printing isn’t worth knowing!
 Here are his thoughts…

-Phil Thompson, head of BPIF Business, explains dispute resolution tactics.
+Phil Thompson, head of BPIF Business, looks at health and safety compliance.

 Results from recent research show that health and safety is the third biggest source of small firms' compliance expenditure, after tax matters and employment law.
 But the real cost is not just financial; at seven hours a month it is the second largest consumer of time after employment law.
 And companies are now spending more on external specialists to help them cope.